June 11, 2026, 3:51 pm | Read time: 5 minutes

 Strengthen Arm Flexor

-Additionally, as a third point, the arm flexor, or M. brachialis, comes more into focus.
+Additionally, as a third point, the arm flexor, or M. brachialis, comes into focus.
 This is important for the overall circumference of the upper arm and especially for elbow flexion.
-You best promote it by changing the angle of your wrist.
+You can best promote it by changing the angle of your wrist.
 Perfect exercises for this are hammer curls or reverse curls.1

 Expert Recommends This Number of Bicep Curls for Muscular Arms